-After living in Europe for over 6 years, we recently relocated to vibrant Boston.
-While we’re very fortunate to live in yet another wonderful and historic city, we once again found ourselves in a tough rental market.
-There are a staggering 46 universities in Boston so along with good professional jobs, student loans drive up the prices of rentals in this town.
-So here’s how we found our Boston apartment in the Allston area, near Boston University.
+After living in Europe for over 6 years, we recently relocated to historic Boston.
+While we’re very fortunate to live in yet another vibrant city, we once again found ourselves in a tough rental market.
+There are a staggering 46 universities in Boston.
+So along with good professional jobs, student loans drive up the prices of rentals in this town.
+Here’s how we found our Boston apartment in the Allston area, near Boston University.
 The two biggest tips we can give is to walk into multiple rental agencies and stay patient to get most of what you want!
-Here’s more advice for renting an apartment in Boston.
+Here’s more tips for renting an apartment in Boston.

 We briefly considered living in the suburban Newton area since Bell’s office is located there and we thought we could get better value for our money.
 But since we don’t have children we found the area too far out and apartments weren’t any better value than in Allston or Brighton.
 Areas like Dorchester get a bad reputation but we can’t personally comment as we didn’t look there.
 Somerville was recommended to us by a friend originally from Boston but we chose not to look in this area due to it’s proximity from Bell’s office.

 You can check Craiglist for listings on renting an apartment in Boston and maybe you’ll have some luck, but you’ll have to sort through some agency listings anyway.
 We emailed a couple owners off Craiglist about their listings, and gave our number and never heard back.